-Pensacola ( PEN-sə-KOH-lə) is the westernmost city in the Florida Panhandle.
-It is the county seat and only incorporated city of Escambia County, Florida, United States.
-At the 2020 census, the population was 54,312.
-It is the principal city of the Pensacola metropolitan area, which had 509,905 residents in 2020.
+Pensacola ( PEN-sə-KOH-lə) is a city in the Florida panhandle in the United States.
+It is the county seat and only city in Escambia County.
+The population was 54,312 at the 2020 census.
+It is the principal city of the Pensacola metropolitan area, which had 509,905 residents in the 2020 census.

-Pensacola was first settled by the Spanish in 1559, predating the establishment of St. Augustine by six years, but was abandoned due to a hurricane and not re-established until 1698.
+Pensacola was first settled by the Spanish Empire in 1559, antedating the establishment of St. Augustine by six years, but was abandoned due to a significant hurricane and not resettled until 1698.
 Pensacola is a seaport on Pensacola Bay, which is protected by the barrier island of Santa Rosa and connects to the Gulf of Mexico.
 A large United States Naval Air...

 Ethnicity | Pensacola | USA |